CloudLabsAI-Azure/AIW-DevOps/Challenges/Prerequisites/Readme.md

   ![Permissions GH](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/gentoken.png)

-3. Click on Copy icon to copy the token to your clipboard and save it on your notepad.
+3. Click on the Copy icon to copy the token to your clipboard and save it on your notepad.
 For security reasons, after you navigate off the page, you will not be able to see the token again. **DO NOT COMMIT THIS TO YOUR REPO!**

   ![Permissions GH](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/copytoken.png)

 #### Create Azure DevOps Personal Access Token

-1. Login to `https://dev.azure.com/youraccount` using the Azure credentials provided in Environment details.
+1. log in to `https://dev.azure.com/youraccount` using the Azure credentials provided in Environment details.

    ![Azure creds](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/azure-creds.png)